Vardaan-Yadav0483/Bus-Ticket-Booking-System/statement.md

 4. Allow for the **cancellation/deletion** of existing buses and reservations.
 5. Persist data using local **CSV files** (`buses.csv` and `reservations.csv`).

-The project **will not** cover advanced features such as user authentication, payment processing, complex fare calculations, or a graphical user interface (GUI). [cite_start]It is limited to a command-line interface (CLI) application. [cite: 100]
+The project **will not** cover advanced features such as user authentication, payment processing, complex fare calculations, or a graphical user interface (GUI). [cite_start]It is limited to a command-line interface (CLI) application.

 ## 🎯 Target Users

-[cite_start]The primary target users for this system are: [cite: 102]
+The primary target users for this system are:

 * **Bus Operator/Administrator:** Individuals responsible for managing the fleet, adding new buses, and deleting retired ones.
 * **Reservation Desk Staff:** Personnel who handle customer bookings, seat reservations, and cancellations for specific bus routes.